lemonar/lemonar.github.io/content/posts/tips-for-setting-up-your-blog-with-hugo.md

 ---
 title: "Tips for Setting Up Your Blog With Hugo 2018"
 date: 2018-01-09T17:50:19+09:00
-draft: true
+draft: false
 ---

 There are many open source softwares for making a blog.
 Particularly, **Hugo** is becomming a first option when we make our blog without any dynamic softwares like WordPress.
 As far as I remember there is also a product named Octopress, but its development is stopped from 2015.

-There are several useful tips when you make an actual blog with Hugo and GitHub Pages:
+There are 2 useful tips when you make an actual blog with Hugo and GitHub Pages:

 ## Use snap for installation (for Linux users)